why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ---

+# 5|5 Why documentation is underrated

+--

+(Allow me to skip this part so that stay within the time constraints)

+---
 # Conclusion

 The docs is a precious navigational instrument: it helps a community know where it's heading and helps it remember where it comes from because it embodies a particular history and tradition.